Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Introduction

 \subsubsection{Estimates for the two equations}

 We write system \eqref{systemRW} in the following concise form: \beaa

-\eeaa where $Q$ is the charge of the Reissner-Nordstr{\"o}m metric $(\MM, g_{M,Q})$.
-The terms $\C$s and $\L$s are respectively the coupling and the lower order terms.
-In particular: \begin{itemize} \item The terms $\C_1$ and $\C_2$ are the terms representing the coupling between the Weyl curvature and the Ricci curvature.
-In the wave equation for $\qf$ the coupling term $\C_1=\C_1[\qf^\F]$ is an expression in terms of $\qf^\F$, while in the wave equation for $\qf^\F$ the coupling term $\C_2=\C_2[\qf]$ is an expression in terms of $\qf$. \item The terms $\L_1$ and $\L_2$ collect the lower order terms: in particular $\L_1[\qf]$ are lower order terms with respect to $\qf$, while $\L_1[\qf^\F]$ and $\L_2[\qf^\F]$ are lower terms with respect to $\qf^\F$.
+\eeaa The terms $\C$s and $\Lbb$s are respectively the coupling and the lower order terms.
+In particular: \begin{itemize} \item The terms $\C_1$ and $\C_2$ represent the coupling between the Weyl curvature and the Ricci curvature.
+In the wave equation for $\qf$ the coupling term $\C_1=\C_1[\qf^\F]$ is an expression in terms of $\qf^\F$, while in the wave equation for $\qf^\F$ the coupling term $\C_2=\C_2[\qf]$ is an expression in terms of $\qf$. \item The terms $\Lbb_1$ and $\Lbb_2$ collect the lower order terms: in particular $\Lbb_1[\qf]$ are lower order terms with respect to $\qf$ (i.e. they contain $\a$ or one derivative of $\a$), while $\Lbb_1[\qf^\F]$ and $\Lbb_2[\qf^\F]$ are lower terms with respect to $\qf^\F$ (i.e. they contain $\ff$).
 The index $1$ or $2$ denotes if they appear in the first or in the second equation. \end{itemize}